-First stop for a ‘light’ lunch was the famous Ristorante Salumeria Roscioli.
+First stop for a ‘light’ lunch was the slightly ubiquitous (as in every food guide for Rome mentions it), Ristorante Salumeria Roscioli.
 You will not read any blog or article about Roman eateries without hearing about this small delightful place, so it was about time we tried it out for ourselves.
 You need to book and they are quite strict on timing so don’t be late, it’s a really nice place, modern and cosy with attentive staff.

 Conor ordered the ‘Alici fritti’ (more of them later …), they were ok, we thought the taste of breadcrumbs hid the flavour of the fish, a bit of style over substance.
 The pasta dishes were generous one would have been good for two, I had ‘Cacio Pepe’ and Conor ‘La Gricia’ both really good, we both love the staple Roman pasta dishes and when they are done well are a joy to eat.
 We shared a nice cool bottle of local Frascati and were served a complimentary dessert of those wee hard biscuits with a rich warm chocolate fondue, a little taste was enough for us both.